ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 To do so, the new "diagnosis task creation" rpc can be further defined to support "task-id" attribute in the output parameters and other auxiliary attributes in the input parameters. such rpc can be used to return task-id from the controller.
-The controller is responsbile for task-id allocation and maintaining task-id list.
+The controller is responsible for task-id allocation and maintaining task-id list.

 ~~~~